apache/trafficserver/doc/reference/configuration/records.config.en.rst

    -  ``0`` no ``Age`` header is added
    -  ``1`` the ``Age`` header is added

-.. ts:confvar:: CONFIG proxy.config.http.response_server_str STRING ATS/
+.. ts:cv:: CONFIG proxy.config.http.response_server_str STRING ATS/
    :reloadable:

    The Server: string that ATS will insert in a response header (if requested, see above).
 Note that the current version number is always appended to this string.

-.. ts:confvar:: CONFIG proxy.config.http.enable_url_expandomatic INT 1
+.. ts:cv:: CONFIG proxy.config.http.enable_url_expandomatic INT 1
    :reloadable:

    Enables (``1``) or disables (``0``) ``.com`` domain expansion.
 This configures the Traffic Server to resolve unqualified hostnames by prepending with ``www.`` and appending with ``.com`` before redirecting to the expanded address.
 For example: if a client makes a request to ``host``, then Traffic Server redirects the request to ``www.host.com``.

-.. ts:confvar:: CONFIG proxy.config.http.chunking_enabled INT 1
+.. ts:cv:: CONFIG proxy.config.http.chunking_enabled INT 1
    :reloadable:

    Specifies whether Traffic Sever can generate a chunked response: